 MORE ACTIVITIES FOR YOUR MOSTAR ITINERARY – 2 DAYS

 One day in Mostar is a great idea.
-But I suggest making Mostar your base and stay two or three days in Mostar and visiting some surrounding areas.
+But I suggest making Mostar your base and staying two or three days in Mostar and visiting some surrounding areas.

 Here are some of the places I had visited before I arrived in Mostar – highly recommended for your Mostar itinerary.

 This is another Instagram star and one of the most beautiful places near Mostar.
 The monastery sits at the base of a cliff alongside the Buna River.While it is also from the Ottoman Empire’s time, the 600-year-old Blagaj Tekke monastery was built for the Dervish cults.
 For the monastery, you have to pay a little entrance fee.
 In the summer months, there is also a little boat that brings you right into the cave.